mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

     - Learn dense coding of spatio-temporal blocks by predicting future frames (decrease with time!)
     - Training scheme for future prediction  (using less temporal data)
   - Care for both temporal and spatial negatives.
-  - Look at their case for  - easy, spatial, temporal (hard) negatives.
+  - Look at their case for  - the easy negatives (patches encoded from different videos), the spatial negatives (same video but at different spatial locations), and the hard negatives (TCN)
   - performance evaluated by Downstream tasks (Kinetics-400 dataset (pretrain), UCF101, HMDB51- AR tasks)
   - Section 3.1 and 3.2 are core (contrastive equation - 5)

 1. Sohn, Kihyuk.
 "Improved deep metric learning with multi-class n-pair loss objective."
 In Proceedings of the 30th International Conference on Neural Information Processing Systems, pp. 1857-1865.
 2016.

 1. Dosovitskiy, Alexey, Jost Tobias Springenberg, Martin Riedmiller, and Thomas Brox.
 "Discriminative unsupervised feature learning with convolutional neural networks."
 NIPS, 2014.

+1. Dosovitskiy, Alexey, Philipp Fischer, Jost Tobias Springenberg, Martin Riedmiller, and Thomas Brox.
+"Discriminative unsupervised feature learning with exemplar convolutional neural networks."
+IEEE transactions on pattern analysis and machine intelligence 38, no. 9 (2015): 1734-1747.

 1. Tschannen, Michael, Josip Djolonga, Marvin Ritter, Aravindh Mahendran, Neil Houlsby, Sylvain Gelly, and Mario Lucic.
 "Self-supervised learning of video-induced visual invariances."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 13806-13815.
 2020.